-It’s zen, baby.
+Even up to the point of collapse, Mini Metro is zen.
 The soundscape is a gentle accompaniment of tones that chime as trains pass along and across the lines you draw.
 It’s a soundscape that surrounds completely.
-While this is one of those games where you are staving off disaster for as long as possible, it doesn’t have the stress of, say, something like a Flight Control.
+While this is one of those games where you are staving off disaster for as long as possible, it doesn’t have the stress of, say, something like the similarly touch-screened ‘land-em-up’, Flight Control.

 My Mobile Commute